 b.) scheduled a photo shoot with a professional photographer; or

-c.) have had them taken professionally recently
+c.) have had photos taken professionally recently; or

 You have “Sign-up for hosting and domain name” on your to-do list, but just need a good recommendation.
 I highly recommend Bluehost, Siteground, or WP Engine for WordPress sites.
 If you’re curious why, get in touch with me and I can send you a few more details.